AnnaPaulish/PCSC_ODE_Solver/README.md

 - `testing` - an integer variable which indicates whether to test the program: 0 - no testing (by default), 1 - the code will be tested.

 ## Solution
-After executing the program, the solution of the ordinary differential equation will be written to the file specified in the `settings.txt` by the user or in the `Output.txt` by the default.
 After executing the program, the solution to the ordinary differential equation will be written to the file specified by the user in `settings.txt`: it is `output.txt` by default.

-## Requirements
+# Requirements
 To run it properly you need:
 - [Eigen library](https://eigen.tuxfamily.org/index.php?title=Main_Page)

-## How to run the code
+# How to run the code
 First clone the repo to your preferred location:
 ```git clone https://github.com/ldriever/PCSC_ODE_Solver.git```
 Then make sure that there is a `settings.txt` file in the `cmake-build-debug\` folder that contains all the necessary input parameters.